-Since I published this article we have moved on from this property.
+Since I originally published this article we have moved on from this property.
 We took advantage of the current crazy real estate market and sold our home.

 I can tell you I don't miss the deer (or the groundhogs who took residence under our shed).
 If we had decided to stay, I would have needed to get a dog.
 The method I used to repel the deer (application of scented products) was effective but did take constant application and monitoring.
 I found that if I missed a week or did not rotate the products I was using, the deer were back feasting on my daylillies.